Stanbridge University Honored with 2019 CAPPS Excellence in Community Service Gold Award

-This April, Stanbridge University was honored to receive the 2019 California Association of Postsecondary Schools (CAPPS) Excellence in Community Service Gold Award for exemplary dedication to the ongoing development, implementation, and improvement of institutional community service initiatives.
+This April, Stanbridge University was honored to receive the 2019 California Association of Private Postsecondary Schools (CAPPS) Excellence in Community Service Gold Award for exemplary dedication to the ongoing development, implementation, and improvement of institutional community service initiatives.

-The Excellence in Community Service Awards were designed and created by the California Association of Postsecondary Schools (CAPPS) to recognize member schools that have demonstrated exceptional commitment to their local community.
+The Excellence in Community Service Awards were designed and created by the California Association of Private Postsecondary Schools (CAPPS) to recognize member schools that have demonstrated exceptional commitment to their local community.
 Stanbridge University is focused on each student’s ability to change their community and the world.
 As a CAPPS 2019 Excellence in Community Service Gold Award recipient, Stanbridge continues to shape a new generation of socially-conscious leaders by integrating community engagement throughout each program, which expands students’ capacity for empathy and awareness of civic responsibility.

 Since the launch of the award-winning outREACH program, the students and staff at Stanbridge University have had a vast and measurable effect on the community, addressing an array of issues such as food security, homelessness, public health, early childhood literacy, environmental preservation, and animal health and welfare.